Want 2 more EXTRA steps? Our awesome cheat sheet will have you dominating video SEO in hours and is the perfect complement to this post.

 The tags are another good place to fit in some keywords.
 Simply add as many relevant keywords that can fit.

-Choose your category based upon what’s already ranking, don’t reinvent the wheel
+Choose your category based upon what’s already ranking, don’t reinvent the wheel!

 While researching this post I was hoping that there would be one or two categories that really stuck out as winners.
 Frankly, there is no ‘perfect’ category.

 Finding the category is simple and I’ll show you how below.

 You’ll want to open a new Gmail Account for each niche to use for the channel.
-When creating the account, we want it to look like a ‘real’ account.
+When creating the account, you’ll want it to look like a ‘real’ account.
 Listed below are a few tips to make the account seem more ‘real’.

 This is a simple step but can be overlooked by most.
 Having the #1 keyword will help your videos tremendously.

 Below is a good example of a local based business using their #1 keyword in the channel name.
-Also, this Dental Group has uploaded a custom banner, included their number, website, Facebook and Twitter.
+Also, this Dental Group has uploaded a custom banner, included their number, website, Facebook, and Twitter.

 To do this simply click “About” on the main page of your YouTube account.

-Step 2.
-Enable Browse Channel Navigation
+Step 2 – Enable Browse Channel Navigation

-Step 3: Add Your Channel Trailer
+Step 3 – Add Your Channel Trailer